eerimoq/messi/README.rst

 A `Messi` system consists of servers and clients.
-Once a client has successfully connected to a server, messages defined in their protocol specification can be sent between them.
+Once a client has successfully connected to a server, messages defined in their protocol specification can be reliably sent between them.

+`Messi` guarantees that all sent messages are delivered in order to the peer.
+However, just as for TCP, any data/messages in flight when the connection is lost will liekly be lost.

 Below is a sequence diagram showing typical communication between a server and a client.
 The messages ``FooReq``, ``FooRsp`` and